zopefoundation/Zope/docs/zdgbook/ComponentsAndInterfaces.rst

 The first class statement creates the ``IHello`` interface.
 This interface describes one method, called ``hello``.
-Notice that there is no implementation for this method, interfaces do not define behavior, they just describe a specification.
+Notice that there is no implementation for this method.
+Interfaces do not define behavior, they just describe a specification.

 The second ``class`` statement creates the ``HelloComponent`` class.